-It’s also pretty fun that instead of coffee there are galaxies in each cup, really makes it look so unique.
+It’s also pretty fun that instead of coffee, there are galaxies in each cup, which really makes it look so unique.

 If handwriting is something you want to start working on, be sure to check my post 9 Easy Tricks To Improve Your Handwriting.